instafluff/SleeplessInStardew/README.md

-**SleeplessInStardew** The Stardew Valley Late-Night Get-More-Done Sleepless Insomniac Productivity Powernap Mod!
+**SleeplessInStardew** The Stardew Valley Late-Night Get-More-Done Sleep-less Insomniac Productivity Powernap Mod!

 Just add this mod and extend your sleep time to 6am instead of 2am.

 # Sleepless in Stardew
-We built this Stardew Valley Late-Night Get-More-Done Sleepless Insomniac Productivity Powernap Mod live on Twitch at the Comfy Corner!
+We built this Stardew Valley Late-Night Get-More-Done Sleep-less Insomniac Productivity Powernap Mod live on Twitch at the Comfy Corner!

 ## Instafluff ##
 > *Like these projects?
 The best way to support my open-source projects is by becoming a Comfy Sponsor on GitHub!*